 Keep the potting mix uniformly moist for the entire growing season.
 Repotting into a self-watering container can help tremendously with this problem.

 What to do about droopy leaves and rotten, limp stems:

 When there are signs of fungus and rotting, it may mean that you are watering too much.
 Again, a self-watering container can help with this.

 It may also mean that your plant is too cold or experiencing too much air movement or cold drafts.
 Move your plant to a sheltered, warm setting away from drafts.

 Most of the time, exposure to direct sunlight is the problem.
-Evaluate your lighting situation and make corrections so that your plant receives bright, indirect light and no direct sunlight.
+Evaluate your Calathea care and lighting situation.
+Make corrections so that your plant receives bright indirect light and no direct sunlight.